-The Renfrew Center has designed a specific program to meet the therapeutic needs of individuals who turn to food as a primary source of comfort, coping and emotional fulfillment.
+The Renfrew Center has designed specific programming to meet the therapeutic needs of individuals who turn to food as a primary source of comfort, coping and emotional fulfillment.

-The Renfrew Center’s Binge and Emotional Eating Track:
+The Renfrew Center’s Binge and Emotional Eating Program:

 - Utilizes a psychotherapeutic, experiential approach to self-care, in which participants learn to shift their focus from self-denigration and body hatred to self/body acceptance, and from weight consciousness and dieting to mindful eating.